allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - IMember - A user representation in a guild.
  - IRole - A label that can be put on a set of guild members.
  - IGuildEmoji - A custom emoji that can be used within a guild.
+ - Region (Enumeration) - Used for guild voice channel connection.

 #### Channel
 IChannel - A communication pipeline.